-John Banghart is Venable's Senior Director for Technology Risk Management, with over two decades of federal government and private-sector experience in cybersecurity.
-Mr. Banghart has significant experience in risk management, government policy, standards and regulatory compliance, and incident management.
+John Banghart leverages his significant federal government and private sector experience in cybersecurity to navigate issues related to risk management, government policy, standards and regulatory compliance, and incident management.
 He has successfully led efforts to address significant and high-profile cybersecurity issues within major government programs and institutions while facing complex legal, technical, and political circumstances.

-Prior to joining Venable, Mr. Banghart was the Senior Director for Trusted Engineering for Microsoft.
+Prior to joining Venable, John was the senior director for Trusted Engineering for Microsoft.
 In this position, he coordinated multiple teams to develop, implement, and oversee strategy for government adoption of Microsoft’s Azure cloud services.
 Part of the implementation involved meeting strict federal and Defense Department compliance requirements.

-From 2013 to 2015, Mr. Banghart played a key role in developing the Obama Administration's cybersecurity and technology policy as the National Security Council's Director for Federal Cybersecurity.
+From 2013 to 2015, John played a key role in developing the Obama administration's cybersecurity and technology policy as the National Security Council's director for federal cybersecurity.
 He led policy, technical, and process efforts to reduce cybersecurity risk and improve metrics and measurement for all civilian, military, and intelligence community agencies.
 He served as a primary advisor on cybersecurity incidents and preparedness and led the National Security Council’s efforts to address significant cybersecurity incidents, including those at OPM and the White House, among others.
-Mr. Banghart also worked as a Senior Cybersecurity Advisor for the Centers for Medicare and Medicaid Services, providing leadership to the cybersecurity preparations for the Healthcare.gov website.
+John also worked as a senior cybersecurity advisor for the Centers for Medicare and Medicaid Services, providing leadership to the cybersecurity preparations for the Healthcare.gov website.
 He also spent several years at the National Institute of Standards and Technology (NIST), both as a cybersecurity researcher and in the Office of the Undersecretary of Commerce for Standards and Technology.

-Early in his career, Mr. Banghart was a technology leader at several private-sector companies, including Booz Allen Hamilton and the Center for Internet Security.
+Early in his career, John was a technology leader at several private sector companies, including Booz Allen Hamilton and the Center for Internet Security.